talentaz/subscription_manager/README.md

 ### 6. Cancelling Subscription

-**TO BE COMPLETED**: add logic of switching between plans (i.e. handling a case if the previous subscription/plan needs to be cancelled first and the case when the user switches to/from the free plan).
+**TO BE COMPLETED**:
+- Need special handling for cancellation?
+How about simply asking the user to switch to the free plan?
+- Design UI for the billing/payment history.
+- Backend logic to pull payment history.